The Victorian Association of Psychoanalytic Psychotherapists

 How long does therapy take?

-The length of time for this process varies.
+The duration of this process varies.
 It is not unusual for people to be engaged in psychoanalytic psychotherapy for a year or even several years.

 Psychoanalytic Psychotherapy can help people with:

-• Physical symptoms which may be related to anxiety and stress
+• Physical symptoms that may be related to anxiety and stress

 • Depression and anxiety